mikepattyn/pogo-community/docs/vscode-extensions.md

 1. **Install Extensions**: VS Code will prompt you to install recommended extensions when you open the workspace
 2. **Manual Installation**: Use `Ctrl+Shift+X` (or `Cmd+Shift+X` on Mac) to open the Extensions panel
 3. **Workspace Settings**: The `.vscode/settings.json` file configures these extensions automatically
+4. **Recommended Extensions**: The `.vscode/extensions.json` file contains the essential extensions for this project

 ## 📝 Configuration

 The extensions are pre-configured in `.vscode/settings.json` with:

 - Auto-format on save with Prettier
 - ESLint auto-fix on save
 - TypeScript validation settings
 - File associations for proper syntax highlighting
+- Organize imports on save
+- Prettier as default formatter for all supported file types

+### Essential Extensions (Auto-Recommended)

+The following extensions are automatically recommended when opening the workspace:

+- **Prettier** (`esbenp.prettier-vscode`) - Code formatting
+- **ESLint** (`dbaeumer.vscode-eslint`) - Linting and code quality
+- **EditorConfig** (`editorconfig.editorconfig`) - Editor configuration consistency

 ## 🔄 Updates

 Extensions will be updated automatically by VS Code.
 To manually update:

 1. Open Extensions panel (`Ctrl+Shift+X`)
 2. Click the "Update All" button or update individual extensions

 ---

-*This extension setup is optimized for the POGO Community monorepo development workflow, supporting TypeScript, React Native, Node.js, and modern development practices.*
+_This extension setup is optimized for the POGO Community monorepo development workflow, supporting TypeScript, React Native, Node.js, and modern development practices._